Student Support Services

 What is the philosophy of Student Support Services?

-The International School believes that every child has the right to a bilingual education and that all children deserve access to and benefit from total immersion in multiple languages and cultures.
+the International School of Portland of Portland believes that every child has the right to a bilingual education and that all children deserve access to and benefit from total immersion in multiple languages and cultures.

 What is the structure of Student Support Services?

-The SSS department consists of a Coordinator and an Interventionist who work collaboratively to support students, staff, and families in academic and social growth.
+The SSS department consists of a Coordinator, an Interventionist, and a Counselor who work collaboratively to support students, staff, and families in academic and social growth.
 Student Support Services facilitates a team approach in order to identify and support a variety of student needs.
 This Student Support Team is composed of members of the SSS department, administrators, the classroom and specialist teachers, families, outside providers, and the student themselves when appropriate.
 We believe a team approach has the greatest results for student success.

 Classroom teachers communicate regularly with parents about their child’s progress and will let families know when they feel their child might benefit from targeted work with a Student Support Service educator.
 If a child works directly with SSS, parents will be informed of any Support Plan, the specific goals or targeted areas of support, and parents will receive updates on progress through a variety of means.
 SSS educators are available by phone or email and are happy to schedule additional meetings with parents as needed.
 Because Student Support Services are a regular presence in the classroom, all students may have occasion to work with one of them as part of ongoing classroom work.